 What To Do In JB In One Day

-If you are taking a 1 day trip to JB, the following are two options so you can make the most of your JB one day trip!
+If you are taking a 1 day trip to JB or are considering planning your own Johor Bahru day tour, then the following two options allow you to make the most of your JB one day trip!

 1. Visit Legoland Malaysia

 If you’re in town with kids just for a day and wondering what to visit in Johor Bahru – Legoland Malaysia is the ideal choice.
 The kids will have so much fun on all the Lego-themed rides, plus you can also easily visit the Lego-themed water park and the aquarium on the same day too.